Warsow (video game): Gameplay

-The very competitive gameplay of Warsow focuses heavily on movement and trickjumps.
+The competitive gameplay of Warsow focuses heavily on movement and trickjumps.
 Many of the tricks in Warsow originate from the Quake series, including circle-jumping, bunny hopping, strafe-jumping, double jumping, ramp-sliding, and rocket jumping, but Warsow also gives players the ability to dash, dodge or wall jump, tricks that were originally possible in Urban Terror.
 It uses a separate button for most of the special movements, making it easier to use them while doing other things at the same time.
-The various movement tricks combine to add an extra dimension to the gameplay; as the player's proficiency at moving increases, they are able to collect health, armor and weapons more quickly, and to overpower less capable enemies.
-The variety and flexibility of the physics has spawned an entire community dedicated to competing on the various Race maps that the game offers.
+The various movement tricks combine to add an extra dimension to the gameplay; as the player's proficiency at moving increases, they can collect health, armor and weapons more quickly, and to overpower less capable enemies.
+The variety and flexibility of the physics have spawned an entire community dedicated to competing on the various Race maps that the game offers.